SamReynoso/milkcow/README.md

 ## Description

-A Tool to building middleware for backing-up and for the multiprocessing of data for pydantic and json using sqlite database files.
+A tool for building middleware for backing-up and for the multiprocessing of data from pyda ntic and json using sqlite database files.

 ### Core Features
 - Creates database tables to store serialized python objects.
 - Updates long-lived processes by performing iterprocess communication.
-- Facilitates the ingesting of raw data from disparate sources and move the data to a destination for storage and analysis.
+- Facilitates the ingesting of raw data from disparate sources and moves the data to a destination for storage and analysis.
 - More to come